 The general trend of investment markets is upward.
 While short-term dips will happen, subsequent rises tend to last longer and be more substantial.

 Figures from Visual Capitalist looked at the S&P 500 over the 60 years since 1963.
 The numbers confirm that the average bear market during that period lasted 11.1 months with average losses of -34.2%.
-The average bear market, meanwhile, lasted for 51 months and saw average gains of 151.6%.
+The average bull market, meanwhile, lasted for 51 months and saw average gains of 151.6%.

 2. Investment returns are more likely to outstrip inflation the longer you remain invested